temorymatine/oo-relationships-practice/exercises/bakery.md

   - a bakery has many desserts
   - a dessert belongs to a bakery
   - a dessert has many ingredients
-  - an ingredient belongs to a dessert
+  - an ingredient has many dessert
     - every ingredient has a calorie count

 Write out the relationships using has_many, belongs_to and has_many_through.